Toronto Maple Leafs right wing Ryan Reaves battles for the...

 Other things may or may not happen this season for the Islanders, namely a concerted playoff push or the potential trades of pending unrestricted free agents Brock Nelson and/or Kyle Palmieri.

-But there’s already one certainty: Rookie defenseman Isaiah George has been fast-tracked for NHL success.
-He showed it again as the Islanders – who face the Sabres on Monday night at UBS Arena before heading into their holiday break – impressively topped the host Maple Leafs 6-3 on Saturday night.
-George, who grew up a Maple Leafs’ fan a half hour outside Toronto, returned home after two games as a healthy scratch to notch his first NHL goal.
+He showed it again as the Islanders — who will face the Sabres on Monday night at UBS Arena before heading into their holiday break — impressively topped the host Maple Leafs, 6-3, on Saturday night.
+George, who grew up a Maple Leafs fan a half-hour outside Toronto, returned home after two games as a healthy scratch to notch his first NHL goal.

-“Sometimes it’s just a reset,” coach Patrick Roy said after George logged 14:51 with three shots and two blocked shots skating with Scott Mayfield.
+“Sometimes it’s just a reset,” coach Patrick Roy said after George logged 14:51 with three shots and two blocked shots while skating with Scott Mayfield.
 “Mentally it was a grind and a lot of games.
 Don’t forget, last year he was in juniors.”

-George, 20, has one goal and three assists in 20 NHL games after an unintentionally brief, four-game AHL apprenticeship to start the season.
+George, 20, has one goal and three assists in 20 NHL games after an unintentionally brief four-game AHL apprenticeship to start the season.
 But more impressive than his wrist shot from the left circle that got deflected down past Maple Leafs goalie Joseph Woll were third-period defensive plays against Bobby McMann and then Max Domi that likely prevented strong scoring chances.

-“I do love that,” teammate Matt Martin said of George’s even-keel and mature demeanor.
+“I do love that,” teammate Matt Martin said of George’s even-keeled and mature demeanor.
 “A very composed individual in general.
 A very talented player.
 One of the more impressive things is, like anybody, when he has made mistakes, it doesn’t seem to affect his game.
 I think that’s a pretty unique sign for a 20-year-old.”

 “You look at video, you know what went wrong and what you can do better,” George said.
 “It’s just a matter of having a clean slate and being ready to go.”